multicom-toolbox/deepdist/README.md

 **(4) Configure DeepDist (required)**

 Use `setup_msa.py` to configure DeepDist to take a multiple sequence alignment (MSA) as input to predict distance map. `setup_msa.py` requires downloading a package of about 110 GB.
-Use `setup_fasta.py` to configure DeepDist to take a fasta sequence as input to predict distance map. `setup_fasta.py` requires downloading a package of about 580 GB
+Use `setup_fasta.py` to configure DeepDist to take a fasta sequence as input to predict distance map. `setup_fasta.py` requires downloading a package of about 580 GB.
+We recommend running `setup_msa.py` due to the smaller space requirements but you will need to generate MSAs yourself.

 ```
 Step 1:
+Option 1: python setup_msa.py
-python setup_msa.py (recommend) or python setup_fasta.py
+Option 2: python setup_fasta.py

 Step 2:
 python configure.py